 - Finish and add a plant

+The final stages are always the most fun, right?
 I LOVED the grain on this project and really wanted to show it off, but I didn’t want the planter to be stained too dark.
 So, I turned to a new favorite stain color of mine, Pickled Oak by Minwax.
-It has an almost bleached effect to the wood and nixed any yellow in the wood.
+It has an almost-bleached effect to the wood and nixed any yellow in the wood.
 Generally, I prefer Varathane because it dries a LOT faster, but this was the perfect fit for this project, so I was willing to wait the 8 hours dry time.
-Since things were still drying as of taking these photos, I left the succulent in the plastic container it came in, which doesn’t quite fit the planter (it snugly created a lip, which I kind of like, but I’ll later actually plant it into the container after the planter cures).
+Since things were still drying as of taking these photos, I left the succulent in the plastic container it came in, which doesn’t quite fit the planter the right way (it snugly created a lip, which I kind of like, but I’ll later actually plant it into the container after the planter cures).

 There you have it, but that’s not all!
-You’ll find more ideas on my blog throughout the rest of November and December 2019 (cough cough subscribe so you don’t miss any of those posts!), but you can get more homemade gift ideas RIGHT NOW by checking out some of the fellow bloggers participating in today’s gift idea roundup below!
+You’ll find more ideas on my blog throughout the rest of November and December 2019 (cough cough subscribe so you don’t miss any of those posts!), but you find more great gifts RIGHT NOW by checking out some of the fellow bloggers participating in today’s gift idea roundup below!

 DIY GIFT IDEA ROUNDUP